CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims--jsonb.md

 - `mbi`: to support MBI query
 - `mbiHash`: to support hashed MBI query
 - `stmtCovToDate`: to support date query
-- `jsonData`: all of the claim information stored as JSON
 - `sequenceNumber`: to track version of the claim
 - `lastUpdated`: to track last time the record was updated
 - `claim`: entire claim object as JSON